hollowaytape/last-armageddon/last_armageddon.md

 	3821: bcc +02 (90 02)
 	3823: inc $f9 (36 f9)

+Bytes that change as it looks at different text:
+206f (goes up by 2 when writing text, by 1 while writing the sprite)
+	206f comes from 2219
+	There are two instructions "inc $2219", let's get rid of one Context is: 62651f851fee1922ee1922
+		Replace one of the ee1922's with eaeaea
+			This will work for a cursor hack.
+But the 12px font won't work - it only displays the left 8 pixels.

+41f4 = Orc position
+	Orc = 4f 72 63

 I think 00 00 00 00 is a divider between records, maybe there are no pointers?
 	TODO: Did I mess with the code that checks for 4 consecutive 00s?
 		No, it's probably pointers.
 Text seems to be ending at the right places, if not beginning at the right ones.